poanetwork/deployment-azure/README.md

 ## Oracles Azure VM Templates

-This part of Oracles Network.
+This is a part of Oracles Network.
 Please visit https://oracles.org for more details about the project.

 ### Current TestNet with real notaries